lyc458216/PTE/library/Writing/*SWT(summarize written text).md

 As the researchers geared toward an element of a study previously conducted on pattern and object recognition by the chess experts, they had anticipated noticing areas of the left hemisphere of the experts brains( involved in object recognition) to be more reactive when they performed the tasks.
 However, the reaction times of the subjects were virtually identical.
 The very thing that sets the experts apart from the amateurs is that the former's right brain hemispheres( involved in pattern recognition) were to be seen to have also lit up during the activity.
 Therefore, both sides of the experts brains were active, processing information in two places simultaneously.
 The researchers added that when they showed the chess diagrams to the subjects, they observed that the amateurs relied on looking at the pieces intently to be able to recognize them, whereas the experts merely relied on their peripheral vision and looked across the boards.

 ---
-In a study conducted in Tubingen German chess experts and novices were shown geometric objects and chess positions,and were later asked to identify each one of them ,which means that reaction times and brain activity were closely monitored with the use of functional MrI scans so thy observed that the amateurs relied on looking at the pieces intently to be able to recognize them.
+In a study conducted in Tubingen German chess experts and novices were shown geometric objects and chess positions,and were later asked to identify each one of them,which means that reaction times and brain activity were closely monitored with the use of functional MrI scans so thy observed that the amateurs relied on looking at the pieces intently to be able to recognize them.

 105.The future of manufacturing. 制造业未来